 “I can’t tell you how lovely it feels to be getting emails with collaboration suggestions!
 It feels wonderful!
 It really is marvellous to be getting this support from Dance North… honestly appreciate it so much, and believe that the piece will be better for all of this!”

-We will support this network through the provision of regional events and activities, details of which will be published on this page as and when they are scheduled.
+The network is supported through the provision of regional events and activities, details of which are published on this page as and when they are scheduled.

-The network is designed to enable individuals to develop their regional networks – providing support from peers and partners, through events and skills sharing forums – ensuring that they feel connected across the region.
-We also welcome organisational partners willing to share expertise and resources with the network.
+Overall, the network is designed to enable individuals to develop regional contacts – providing support from peers and partners, through events and skills sharing forums – ensuring that they feel connected.
+We also welcome organisational partners willing to share expertise and resources.

-Alongside this, we are also delighted to be able to offer specific support to individuals.
-The list below is by no means exhaustive, and we welcome suggestions of other ways in which you would be interested in connecting with us.
-We are keen to talk about your needs and requirements in detail prior to finalising any package of support.
+The list below is by no means exhaustive, and we welcome suggestions of any other ways in which dance artists may wish to connect with us.
 The ethos of the project is one of reciprocity and generosity.

 Who can take part?